 As we have monitored the current climate in Williamson County and Greater Nashville, we have had conversations with medical professionals, business owners, educators, and other faith leaders to discern the best path toward reopening our campus.
-We are now planning our initial phasing of in-person worship to begin Sunday, July 12.
-At that time, we plan to offer 2 services: one at 8:30 a.m. and the other at 11 a.m.
-We will share more information about these plans in the coming weeks.
+We worship online and in-person at 8:30 and 11 a.m. each Sunday.
+Register your household for in-person worship!

 Words of Encouragement

 We understand feelings of worry and anxiety are prevalent in this period of time.
 We find comfort by informing ourselves of the latest information from public health officials and by seeking rest in the words of God.

 - Be strong and courageous.
 Do not be afraid or terrified because of them, for the LORD your God goes with you; he will never leave you nor forsake you.
 (Deuteronomy 3:16)

 - So do not fear, for I am with you; do not be dismayed, for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand.
 (Isaiah 41:10)